turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/3_azure_functions.md

 ## Introduction

-Azure Function Apps can be used to generate serverless applications.
-Azure Functions supports a variety of triggers bindings.
-We can use a variety of runtimes when defining a function app including:
+Power Platform can integrate natively with a variety of Azure Services.
+One of these services is Azure Function Apps.
+We can use this service to generate serverless functions.
+Azure Functions supports a variety of triggers and bindings.
+We can also select from a range of runtimes including:

 - .Net
 - Node.js